THE LATEST EUROPEAN RIVER BOAT RATINGS

 We love the concept of Scenic “Sundowners”, cocktail parties held in lovely surroundings ashore.
 Scenic Enrich is a program of cultural immersion that comes at no additional cost.
 ScenicFreeChoice is, as the name implies, a series of complimentary tours available in each port.
 In fact, Scenic is truly inclusive and there are no tours in the Scenic Program that require additional expenditures.

 Scenic is definitely not for everyone.
 But if guests feel that an international collection of fellow passengers, largely Aussie, is a plus, it has to be considered a top tier product.
+The issue has to do with Scenic’s staff cutbacks and policies that leads us to question their understanding of the American market.
+They have not handled water-level issues well in the past and the present decisions to refuse refunds to booked guests is troubling and, perhaps, indicative of trouble ahead.

 To properly understand Scenic it might be interesting for you to visit our sister site, www.luxurycruiseratings.com You will notice that the top-rated cruise ship in the world is now the Europa 2 which belongs to Hapag-Lloyd.
 Few Americans, even sophisticated world travelers, know about this ship.
 The fact that the vast majority of guests are German is generally not seen as a marketing plus.
 Americans are often intimidated to sail with other nationalities.
 Scenic may be a victim of this narrow-minded view.
 But those guests who have sailed Scenic, tell us that the most outstanding characteristic of the line is the presence of the Aussies.
 That tends to make for a convivial atmosphere from start to finish.